-We recently reported on products made in Bremen that almost everybody knows.
-This time, we want to present products that many of us will have used at one time or another, but few of us will know that they come from Bremen.
+Not long ago, we reported on products made in Bremen that almost everybody knows.
+This time, we want to present products that many of us have probably used at one time or another, but that are little known to be from Bremen.

 The Bremen-based company manufactures sealing components for plastic and metal closures in the food and beverage industry.
 One example is the sealant used in the bottle caps of beers and soft drinks.
 As Actega DS is a global market leader in the sector, it is highly likely that every resident of Bremen has come across one of the company’s products.